Welcome to Year 2!

 Our Learning in Action

-This term we have started our new IPC topic people of the past.
+In Spring term we have started our new IPC topic people of the past.
 For our entry point we hosted our own famous people party where we pretended be someone famous and everyone else had to guess!
 We really enjoyed this and are looking forward to finding out about lots of new historic people!